michaeljhanley/sfo-survey-viz/README.md

 - Traditional options: Conventional transportation including taxis, shuttles, and personal vehicles

 ## Executive Summary
-Based on SFO customer survey data from 2016-2017, we've identified significant changes in how passengers access the airport.
+Based on SFO customer survey data from 2016-2017, I've identified significant changes in how passengers access the airport.
 The analysis reveals a clear shift toward rideshare services, especially among business and higher-income travelers.
 This change suggests a fundamental transformation in airport transportation preferences that requires strategic adaptation in services and infrastructure.

 ## Key Findings and Visualizations